25 Fun Things to Do with Kids

 - Escape Room Adventures

-Visit one of the area's escape rooms for this interactive game of clues and puzzles; Escape Blue Ridge, 389 West 1st Street, Blue Ridge; Escape the Line, 115 Ocoee Street, Copperhill
+Visit the area's escape room for this interactive game of clues and puzzles; Escape Blue Ridge, 389 West 1st Street, Blue Ridge.

 - Hike to the Swinging Bridge